SumayaAzadJerin/Movie-Recommendation-System-/README.md

 - [ ] **Objectives:**
-- To search for malay movie that would be interesting to an individual
+- To recommend malaysian movies on individual's interest
 - To help the people find related movie they like.